-Another reason people purchase property in their 30’s is to one day have a house that is completely paid off, therefor relieving themselves of a mortgage payment.
-It is very common to have a thirty year mortgage on a property, which would mean the property would be paid off at some point in your sixties.
+Another reason people purchase property in their 30s is to one day have a house that is completely paid off, therefore relieving themselves of a mortgage payment.
+It is very common to have a 30-year mortgage on a property, which would mean the property would be paid off at some point in your sixties.
 This plan leaves only a property tax bill and insurance to be paid during retirement.
-Another huge advantage to home ownership in your 30’s is the ability to magnify your down payment dollars and participate in the property’s potential appreciation, which would include the dollars borrowed from the bank.
+Another huge advantage to homeownership in your 30s is the ability to magnify your down payment dollars and participate in the property’s potential appreciation, which would include the dollars borrowed from the bank.
 Real estate is one of the few areas of your financial strategy where you have the potential to magnify your accumulation with borrowed dollars.
 I will add though that leveraging your real estate investment with borrowed dollars doesn’t come without serious risk.
 While the long term growth of the real estate market has been steady, similarly to the stock market its short term volatility is rather unpredictable.
-The National Association of Realtors though published a study tracking medium priced homes from 1968-2004 showing an average yearly increase of 6.4%, without a single decline during the 36-year period.* While home ownership is a personal decision, the financial gains and retirement stability that it can provide should not to be ignored.
+The National Association of Realtors though published a study tracking medium-priced homes from 1968-2004 showing an average yearly increase of 6.4%, without a single decline during the 36-year period.* While homeownership is a personal decision, the financial gains and retirement stability that it can provide should not to be ignored.
 Finding the right priced home for your unique situation is vital to a successful long term financial strategy.

 Your thirties are also a time when you should consider making substantial progress in your investment accounts, ultimately building your net worth.
-I like to call this time in your life “adulting”.
-While your twenties are commonly committed to finding yourself and putting in the hours required to build up a career foundation that will hopefully leave you with higher income, your 30’s should be dedicated to maxing out the common qualified pre-tax employer accounts at $19,500 per year.
-(2020 limit) Creating tax diversification during your thirties may pay off in the long term, possibly allowing you to avoid the higher tax brackets during retirement.
-There are a number of investment vehicles with which to accumulate potentially tax advantaged dollars.
-One of them is the common Roth IRA, however this retirement account maxes contributions at $6,000 per year and also carries income limitations.
-(2020 limit) The other option for tax free retirement dollars is accomplished through investment grade permanent life insurance.
+I like to call this time in your life “adulting.”
+While your twenties are commonly committed to finding yourself and putting in the hours required to build up a career foundation that will hopefully leave you with higher income, consider dedicating your 30s to maxing out the common qualified pre-tax employer accounts at $19,500 per year (2020 limit).
+Creating tax diversification during your thirties may pay off in the long term, possibly allowing you to avoid the higher tax brackets during retirement.
+There are a number of investment vehicles with which to accumulate potentially tax-advantaged dollars.
+One of them is the common Roth IRA, however, this retirement account maxes contributions at $6,000 per year and also carries income limitations (2020 limit).
+The other option for tax-free retirement dollars is accomplished through investment-grade permanent life insurance.
 Because of the high cost of insurance within permanent life insurance though you must structure your policy carefully.
-While the primary purpose of life insurance is its death benefit, it can also possibly provide access to the cash value tax free during retirement.
-It’s important that you weigh your available options, and work with a fiduciary financial planner to best formulate an efficient retirement distribution plan.
-A healthy distribution between your pretax and after tax investment vehicles has the potential to create a sound retirement income stream, leaving you in the driver’s seat.
+While the primary purpose of life insurance is its death benefit, it can also possibly provide access to the cash value tax-free during retirement.
+It’s important that you weigh your available options, and work with a financial professional to formulate an efficient retirement distribution strategy.
+A healthy distribution between your pretax and after-tax investment vehicles has the potential to create a sound retirement income stream, leaving you in the driver’s seat.